MADURAI TOURISM GUIDE:

 Excursions from Madurai

 Vaigai Dam: Vaigai dam is surrounded by well-manicured gardens and has come up as a popular picnic spots, just 70-km from Madurai.

 Periyar Wildlife Sanctuary: One of the well-known wildlife sanctuaries in the south, Periyar sanctuary attracts a large number of nature lovers every year.
-Also called the Tekkadi wildlife sanctuary, this place is appropriate to watch and observe the animals in their natural habitat.
-The forest of this sanctuary slope into the man made lake at the bottom of the hill
+Also called the Thekkady wildlife sanctuary, this place is appropriate to watch and observe the animals in their natural habitat.
+The forest of this sanctuary slope into the man-made lake at the bottom of the hill

 Suruli Falls: 123-km from Madurai city is Suruli falls, which are located in a picturesque area.
 It is an ideal spot and an excellent picnic spot to spend one day.

 Courtallam: Courtallam is located about 167-km on the Western Ghats and is an excellent health resort in this part of the country.
 This place is also known as the ‘Spa of the South’.
 Courtallam is located just 160-km from Madurai.
 This place has got nine splendid waterfalls, which attracts a large number of visitors.
 TTDC offers here a boathouse accommodation apart from the restaurant.

 Palani: 118-km from Madurai is the temple dedicated to Lord Subramanyam.
 The temple is located on top of a hill 180 meter high.
 The temple attracts many devotees and people coming to Madurai do not miss visiting Palani.
 From the hilltop, one gets an excellent view of the nearby area.

 Viraganur Dam: This ideal picnic spot is located just 8-km from Madurai.